-SGU’s medical school financial aid options helps make your medical education affordable.
+SGU’s medical school financial aid options help make your medical education affordable.

-The high costs of a private medical education is a concern for many students.
+The high cost of a private medical education is a concern for many students.
 St. George’s University’s School of Medicine is approved for its students to participate in the US Direct Loan Program and, in addition, the School of Medicine offers a variety of scholarships to help defray the costs of medical education.
-In fact, approximately 80% of the students in the School of Medicine use financial aid to pay for part or all of their medical school costs.
-If paying for medical school has you concerned, please explore this page for financial aid options, including US federal student aid, scholarships for academic excellence, and need-based scholarships generally for for international student.s
+If paying for medical school has you concerned, please explore this page for financial aid options, including US federal student aid, scholarships for academic excellence, and need-based scholarships generally for international students.

 The majority of financial aid is received in the form of loans that are to be repaid after the student finishes his or her studies.